 Various financial institutions that provide MUDRA loans to MSME are as follows:

 - Microfinance institutions or MFIs

 - Non-banking financial companies or NBFCs

 How MUDRA loans helped fight COVID-19

 The pandemic raised alarm bells across the country after January 2020.
-The micro and small industries came under the heat of COVID-19 early this year.
+The micro and small business loans industries came under the heat of COVID-19 early this year.
 The target of loans under the MSME loan scheme of MUDRA was Rs 3.25 lakh Crore for the financial year 2019-20.
 The sector was allotted loans of Rs 1.25 Lakh Crore alone during February and March 2020.
 This amount was out of the total loans of amount Rs 3.37 lakh Crore disbursed during the entire financial year 2019-20.

 MUDRA loans acted as a savior for the MSME sector.
 The MSME loan scheme of MUDRA exceeded its target amount in the FY20.
 The demand and allocation of MSME loans during the last two months of FY20 was steeper than the rest of the year.
 This was also the time after the pandemic broke out in the country.
 The lending vehicle played a significant role in fulfilling its purpose.

 The umbrella of lending institutions that provide loans under MSME loan schemes to various enterprises also widened during FY20.
 The number of MFIs and NBFCs receiving finances under MUDRA saw an increase in FY20.
 This indicates a more inclusive financing focus by the policymakers (indicated in Table No.2)

 |Total sanctions to MFIs and NBFCs||Rs 1436 Crore||Rs 2389 Crore|